The scene

 of raising his voice.
 This build-up of Stress and annoyance by both parties

-comes out in different ways, Charlie attempts to force Raymond onto the plane by
+ts to force Raymond onto the plane by

 dragging him, much like a pet owner would a disobedient dog.
 This causes